Best Fossils for Collectors

 Fossilized plants, such as leaves, stems, and seeds, provide insight into ancient ecosystems.
 Common examples include ferns, cycads, and petrified wood.

 If you love the ocean, shark teeth are among the most common and easily accessible fossils.
 Depending on the species, they can be found in various sizes, shapes, and colors.
 Teeth from extinct sharks like the Megalodon are highly sought after and are some of our favorites.
 Still need convincing?
-Check out our top five reasons to buy shark teeth!
+There are at least five solid reasons to buy shark teeth!

 Fossilized Shells and Fish for Ocean Lovers